We’re delighted that you’re considering holding your ceremony at Duke Chapel.

 General inquiries, including questions about scheduling and eligibility, may be directed to the wedding coordinator.

-Please direct questions regarding musical selections to the Chapel organist.
-The organist is available for approval of additional musicians, including vocal soloists, as well as to make sure that requested music selections will meet Chapel guidelines.
+Please direct questions regarding musical selections to Chapel Music.
+A Chapel musician is available for approval of additional musicians, including vocal soloists, as well as to make sure that requested music selections will meet Chapel guidelines.

 Frequently Asked Questions